rogaha/www.docker.io/_pages/getting-started.md

 You can also run an interactive shell session inside the container

-    docker run -i -t base /bin/bash
+    docker run -i -t ubuntu /bin/bash

-This command create an interactive shell in a base container.
-And you will be able to use this shell just like
+This command creates an interactive shell in a minimal ubuntu container.
+You will be able to use this shell just like
     you would any other linux machine or virtual machine.
+Press Ctrl-D to exit the shell.

 {% endblock %}